abhizer/abhizer.github.io/README.md

 Tej Chajed, Frank McSherry, Val Tannen,* **“[DBSP : Automatic Incremental View Maintenance for Rich Query Language](https://rdcu.be/elhs5),”**  published in
 **The International Journal on Very Large Data Bases (VLDB)**, Vol. 34, no 39, **2025**, 25 pages.

-> In this paper, we redefine Incremental View Maintenance and propose a solution using DBSP.
-DBSP is a simple but expressive language for describing computations over data streams.
-We give an algorithm for converting a DBSP program into an incremental program.
-Finally we demonstrate how to build upon DBSP to support rich query languages like SQL.
-A practical implementation of this lies in: <https://github.com/feldera/feldera/tree/main/sql-to-dbsp-compiler>.

 ***Abhinav Gyawali,*** **“SocketDB: DBMS with Data Streaming via WebSockets,”** published in **Deerwalk Journal of Computer Science and Information Technology**, 2024.

-> In this paper, I describe my final year project, SocketDB, a lightweight SQL database that allows clients to subscribe to real-time updates through WebSockets.
-This paper argues that, in certain cases, this approach would reduce the load on the application server from constant requerying of the data by the client.

 ## Projects